GIS4WRF/gis4wrf.github.io/docs/cite/index.md

-When using GIS4WRF, we kindly ask to please acknowledge our work by referencing both the article and the software.
+When using GIS4WRF, we kindly ask to please acknowledge our work by referencing both the article and the software (version).

 ### Example